 If you want to know more about Adam, Chad, Hugh, Mark or Teresa and the skill sets they can bring to your business then click below to read their bios here.

-Adam’s early career was spent in advertising in the UK and US where he became increasingly interested in the subject of challenger brands.
-In 1997 he established the Challenger Project, a research project into how challenger brands succeed across a variety of different categories.
+In 1999 Adam founded eatbigfish and established the Challenger Project, a research project into how challenger brands succeed across a variety of different categories.

 After 15 years of building, managing and creating Challenger brands inside large global companies, Chad challenged the conventional corporate career path in 2007 and joined eatbigfish – the quintessential entrepreneurial and Challenger organization – signing on as our East Coast Partner based in the NYC area.